Liverpool England, UK Travel Guide

 Natural history, Egyptology, planetarium.

-Fine art from 13th century to offer.
+Fine art from 13th century to provide.

 City's history, culture, achievements.